How to Restore Aluminum Rims After Oxidation Removal Skip to content

 • Wax

-Additional Tips For Cleaning Aluminum Rims
+Additional Tips For Cleaning Aluminium Rims

 • Avoid using strong chemicals: Strong chemicals should be avoided since they can harm the wheel's coatings.
 Always use mild cleaners and detergents to protect the coatings of your wheel.